ssbc/systrayhelper/README.md

-# forked-systray
+# systrayhelper
 A portable version of [go systray](https://github.com/getlantern/systray), using json objects over stdio to communicate with other languages.

-Note(cryptix): keeping this as a common base for zaacks [upstream version](https://github.com/zaaack/systray-portable) but will use this commit as the base for a new repo to reduce its size.
+Note(cryptix): this is the cleanup fork of [forked-systray](https://github.com/ssbc/forked-systray) sorry for the mess..

 ## Protocol